dpatlut/wdi-JUL-2017/w02/d05/Homework/lotr/README.md

 function forgeTheFellowShip() {
   // create a new div with an id of 'the-fellowship'
   // add each hobbit and buddy one at a time to 'the-fellowship'
-  // after each character is added make an <a href="http://www.w3schools.com/jsref/met_win_alert.asp">alert</a> that they have joined your party
+  // after each character is added make an alert that they have joined your party
   // append the fellowship div to rivendell
 }
 ```